carterspreen/anki-german/README.md

 It turned out to be a very network-intensive problem to figure out which nouns were unique plural forms, and what their singular form was.
 It was impossible to get this information in a single HTTP request from any of the websites I tried.
 I used Linguee in particular because their content formatting made it possible to reliably solve this problem, but it required a large number of HTTP requests.

 This project turned out to be a huge time sink, but it taught me a lot about web scraping.

+Looking back on it now, I think the biggest problem was really just that I was determined to learn web scraping, so I never thought to try any other solutions.

+Eventually, I plan to revisit this project.